-Introduced at the beginning of 1998 after two entire years of design and prototyping, the Breitling B-1 is designed to be the ultimate Swiss tool watch.
+Introduced at the beginning of 1998 after two entire years of design and prototyping, the Breitling B-1 was designed to be the ultimate Swiss tool watch.
 It belongs to Breitling's “Professional” lineup, and comes with functionalities much appreciated by pilots and travelers.

 The following pages aim to form a comprehensive review of the model, with its characteristics, history, and a personal owner's experience with it.

 The Breitling B-1 in two colors: slate gray and black

 The stainless steel B-1 was produced from 1998 to 2006, under the reference numbers A68062, A68362, and A78362.
-It was also proposed in solid white or yellow gold, although both not often seen, which have different letters in the reference number (J and K, respectively).
+It was also proposed in solid white or yellow gold, although both not often seen, which have a different letter in the reference number (J and K, respectively).
 The B-1 succeeded to the Breitling Chronospace, and was replaced by the Airwolf.
 It follows a tradition of electronic chronographs started by the Breitling Navitimer LED 9106 in the 1970s.